 Willing and able to travel;

 Willing and able to work various shifts, days, afternoons, graveyards (nights) which includes a rotating shift schedule;

 TB (tuberculosis) screening is required of all new employees upon hire;

 Successful completion of a background investigation is required.
 Should applicant's background reveal criminal charges, it shall be the responsibility of the applicant to provide the Department of Corrections with written/official disposition of any charges;

-We are committed to maintaining a drug and alcohol free work environment, and our employees are expected to comply with all state and federal laws.
-A pre-employment drug test will be administered at any part of the selection process, and applicants who test positive for any controlled substances, including marijuana, will be disqualified from consideration.
+The CDOC has a zero tolerance policy and is committed to a drug and alcohol free work environment.
+Our employees are expected to comply with all state and federal laws.
+A drug test will be administrated to all new employees; employees must successfully pass.
 Random drug screening will occur throughout employment.

 If you receive notice that you have been eliminated from consideration for the position, you may protest the action by filing an appeal with the State Personnel Board/State Personnel Director within 10 days from the date you receive notice of the elimination.